odkr/pancake/README.md

 # Pancake

 Toolkit for writing [Lua filters](https://pandoc.org/lua-filters.html) for [Pandoc](https://pandoc.org).
-It is lightweight, well-documented, and well-tested.
+It is lightweight-ish, documented, and tested.

 *Pancake* aides with